Who We Are

 What happens after you submit your application

 Once you submit your application, we will assess your experience and training, identify the best qualified applicants, and refer those applications to the hiring manager for further consideration and interviews.
-We will notify you by email the outcome after each of these steps has been completed.
-Your status will also be updated on your USAJOBS account throughout the process.
+We will notify you by email the outcome after you complete each of these steps.
+IHSC will update your status on your USAJOBS account throughout the process.

-A tentative selection letter remains tentative until all pre-employment requirements are met for the position.
-Once you have cleared these requirements, then a firm job offer will be made.
+A selection letter remains tentative until the candidate meets all pre-employment requirements for the position.
+Once you clear these requirements, then IHSC will make a firm job offer.